codingkim1/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I corrected a typo from (Toys to Toy) under create action, on toys_controller

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I added code to render json data under update action, on toys_controller

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I added destroy route on routes.rb